CodeYourFuture/CYF-PD/content/blocks/failing-fast/readme.md

       I﻿n pairs, you will work on two different problems

-      1. Each individual will pick a problem to solve f rom the list below.
+      1. Each individual will pick a problem to solve from the list below.

       2. Take no more than 5 minutes to come up with a way to solve it.
 There is no silly solution so don’t be afraid to come up with something that may even sound funny.
 The idea is to do this as quickly as possible.